Zuishoji Temple in Photos

 - Kengo Kuma designed the modern building.
 It was built in 2018.

-What can you photograph at Zuishoji temple?
+What to photograph at Zuishoji temple

 - Bell Tower.